quicwg/base-drafts/draft-ietf-quic-recovery.md

 ### Crypto Handshake Data

-In order to quickly complete the handshake and avoid spurious retransmissions due to handshake timeouts, handshake packets SHOULD use a very short ack delay, such as 1ms.
+In order to quickly complete the handshake and avoid spurious retransmissions due to crypto handshake timeouts, crypto packets SHOULD use a very short ack delay, such as 1ms.
 ACK frames MAY be sent immediately when the crypto stack indicates all data for that encryption level has been received.